 - We respect all applicable competition (or antitrust) laws.
-This includes not sharing competitively sensitive information or entering into agreements with our competitors which involve price fixing, limiting output, allocating customers or dividing markets. - We do not obtain information unlawfully or
+This includes not sharing competitively sensitive information or entering into agreements with our competitors which involve price fixing, limiting output, allocating customers or dividing markets. - We do not obtain information unlawfully or communicate false information about our competitors, suppliers or customers.

-- Adhere to our Competition Standard and Guidance Note (employees only) and comply with applicable competition laws. - Do not share competitively sensitive information when interacting with competitors or potential competitors.
+- Adhere to our Competition Standard and Guidance Note and comply with applicable competition laws. - Do not share competitively sensitive information when interacting with competitors or potential competitors.